bc-anaisabel/meta_analysis_climate_restor/README.md

   <img src="output/EDIT_PRED_DATA.png" width="500">
 </p>

-Where each observation is a row and columns are climate variables deviation values (the complete datafile contains more climate variables that the ones shown here).
-There is a datatable for each climate deviation estimation method.
+Where each observation is a row and columns are the climate variables deviation values (the complete datafile contains more climate variables that the ones shown here).

 <p align="left">
   <img src="output/Table_data_variables.png" width="500">